COACH JIM MCGANNON

 Coach is the 9th of 10 children.
 In that remarkable brood the concepts of competition, empathy, hard work, achievement, humor, patience and perspective were not only taught everyday but also lived and modeled by his parents and siblings.

-At the core of his training is his favorite 4 letter word: L-O-V-E.
+At the core of his training is his favorite 4 letter word: L-O-V-E. That ageless emotion must fit hand-in-glove with T-R-U-S-T.

-Because whether you are a parent hoping for guidance in your child’s sports choices, a coach wanting to understand how to better motivate his players, an administrator trying to grasp how to build excellence into your organization or an executive striving to build a more competitive and sustainable workplace, love in some form or fashion must be present, sincere and encouraged.
+Whether you are a parent hoping for guidance in your child’s sports choices, a coach wanting to understand how to better motivate his players, an administrator trying to grasp how to build excellence into your organization or an executive striving to build a more competitive and sustainable workplace, love in some form or fashion must be present, sincere and encouraged.

 - All State, Fairfield (CT) Prep School-basketball